lavaeater/turbo-rocket-ultra/README.md

 - [ ] Zombies with guns <- this would be genuinely cool, actually
 - [ ] Bat swing
 - [ ] Nicer Setup UI, using Scene2d perhaps
-- [ ] Fix mouse position by polling position instead of event-driven system
 - [ ] Puzzle obstacles / machines

 ### Hud II